Kris: Blade

 The kris blade is called a wilah or bilah.
-Kris blades are usually narrow with a wide, asymmetrical base.
-The kris is famous for its wavy blade; however, the older types of kris dated from the Majapahit era have straight blades, as do more than half of all kris prior to the modern era.
+Kris blades are usually narrow with a wide, asymmetrical base, one rare kind of kris with a broad blade is the keris buah beko in Kelantan and Java copying the shape of the oroxylum seed pod.
+The kris is famous for its wavy blade; however, older types of kris dated from the Majapahit era have straight blades, as do more than half of all kris prior to the modern era.
 The number of curves on the blade (known as luk or lok) is always odd.
 Common numbers of luk range from three to thirteen waves, but some blades have up to 29.
 In contrast to the older straight type, most kris today have a wavy blade which is supposed to increase the severity of wounds inflicted upon a victim.

 According to traditional Javanese kejawen, kris contain all the intrinsic elements of nature: tirta (water), bayu (wind), agni (fire), bantolo (earth, but also interpreted as metal or wood which both come from the earth), and aku (lit: "I" or "me", meaning that the kris has a spirit or soul).
 All these elements are present during the forging of kris.
 Earth is metal forged by fire being blown by pumped wind, and water to cool down the metal.
 In Bali, the kris is associated with the nāga or dragon, which also symbolizes irrigation canals, rivers, springs, wells, spouts, waterfalls and rainbows; thus, the wavy blade symbolizes the movement of the serpent.
 Some kris have the head of a naga (dragon) carved near the base with the body and tail following the curves of the blade to the tip.
 A wavy kris is thus a naga in motion, aggressive and alive; a straight blade is one at rest, its power dormant but ready to come into action.

 In former times, kris blades were said to be infused with poison during their forging, ensuring that any injury was fatal.
 The poison used to polish kris blade is called warangan.
 The process of chemical coating was done by warangan or jamas (washing) the blade with acid and minerals that contains arsenic compounds.
 The process of doing so was kept secret among smiths.
-Different types of whetstones, acidic juice of citrus fruits and poisonous arsenic bring out the contrast between the dark black iron and the light colored silvery nickel layers which together form pamor, damascene patterns on the blade.
+Different types of whetstones, the acidic juice of citrus fruits and poisonous arsenic bring out the contrast between the dark black iron and the light colored silvery nickel layers, which together form pamor, damascene patterns on the blade.